CFarnsy/School_District_Analysis/README.md

 ## Updated Analysis Results:

 Note: This is code and results showing the math and reading scores for the ninth graders at Thomas High School being replaced with NaNs.
 ### Step 2.
-Select all the reading scores from the 9th grade at Thomas High School and replace them with NaN.
+Select all the reading scores from the ninth grade at Thomas High School and replace them with NaN.
 student_data_df.loc[(student_data_df["school_name"]=="Thomas High School")&(student_data_df["grade"]=="9th"),"reading_score"]=np.nan
 student_data_df